learningequality/kolibri-docs/docs/coach.rst

 .. figure:: img/learner-exercise-attempts.png
     :alt: Details for answers and attempts of a single exercise.

-    Details for answers and attempts of a single exercise.
+    Details for answers and attempts on a single exercise.

 How does it looks if learner A does 5 correct answers in a row on their first try, but learner B gets 10 wrong answers in a row before giving 5 correct ones in a row?
 In both cases, the progress would show as 100%, and you would have to click each learner's name to access their progress report and attempt history.